maglb/Note-Taker/README.md

 ## Description

-For this project, our task was to improve an existing code for web accessibility.
-Throughout this process, we learned to identify individual sections within the HTML file and implement semantic tags to improve accessibility.
-I have learned to write more concise CSS style sheets and reorganizing the codebase for improved efficiency.
+For this project, our task was to create an application called Note Taker that can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

+During this project we learned, how to connect the back-end to the front-en application.
+We used skills about creating routes with GET, POST and DELETE requests.

 Below are the assigmemnt's requirements: